brookinc/swift-linux-vagrant/README.md

 - As-is, these files will install the latest release of Swift on Ubuntu 16.04, but you can easily change to a [different supported](https://swift.org/download/) Swift or Ubuntu version:
   * If you want to install a different version of Swift, change the `SWIFT_VERSION` variable in `Vagrantboot.sh`.
   * If you want to use a different version of Ubuntu, change the `config.vm.box` entry in `Vagrantfile`.
-  * If you'd like to also install [SwiftLint](https://github.com/realm/SwiftLint), a helpful tool for improving the quality and consistency of your Swift code, just change the appropriate line in `Vagrantboot.sh` from `INSTALL_SWIFTLINT=false` to `INSTALL_SWIFTLINT=true`
+  * If you'd like to also install [SwiftLint](https://github.com/realm/SwiftLint), a helpful tool for improving the quality and consistency of your Swift code, just change the appropriate line in `Vagrantboot.sh` from `INSTALL_SWIFTLINT=false` to `INSTALL_SWIFTLINT=true` (and if you're on Windows, [run your command prompt as an administrator](https://github.com/brookinc/swift-linux-vagrant/issues/2) when you initialize your VM with `vagrant up` for the first time).
+    * To run SwiftLint on your code, simply run `swiftlint` in the `/vagrant` directory (or wherever else you've put your Swift code).
     * You can further customize how SwiftLint processes your code by [editing](https://github.com/realm/SwiftLint#configuration) the `.swiftlint.yml` file that gets created for you.
+    * For more SwiftLint options, run `swiftlint help`, or see the [documentation](https://github.com/realm/SwiftLint#command-line).

 ## Uninstalling
 - To get rid of your virtual machine, you can run `vagrant destroy` from the repo directory.